-officials have held, ""[t]here is no doubt that repayment of any sum may be inconvenient and unplanned in terms of any household budget, but that is not tantamount to showing a financial burden such that the equities call for a waiver."
-Respondent has not demonstrated any specific hardship or other circumstance that would make repayment of the debt inequitable.
+Respondent's sole argument that repayment would be inequitable is that "I spent the money in good faith and determining a way to pay it back is not in good conscience."
+In past cases, waiver officials have held, "[t]here is no doubt that repayment of any sum may be inconvenient and unplanned in terms of any household budget, but that is not tantamount to showing a financial burden such that the equities call for a waiver."
+Respondent has not demonstrated any hardship or other circumstance that would make repayment of the debt inequitable.
+Therefore, I find that Respondent does not meet the equity standard.

-Because Respondent has not satisfied both the fault and equity standards, I deny the requested waiver.
+Because Respondent has not met equity standard, I will deny the waiver request.
 This decision constitutes a final agency action.